 For an appointment call 317-338-5288

 Down syndrome creates many day-to-day changes and potential medical complications.
-We aim to prevent and/or detect medical and developmental issues early on in order to help the Down syndrome child better adjust and thrive.
+We aim to prevent and/or detect medical and developmental issues early on in order to help children with Down syndrome better adjust and thrive.

 Our staff works directly with your primary care physician, providing care plan reports and recommendations for home goals and community socialization.
 For the convenience of the family, the clinic staff coordinates all consultative appointments with PMCH specialists on one day in one locations at our clinic.
 This includes St. Vincent pediatric specialists in cardiology, ENT, and adolescent medicine, genetic counselors, as well as, therapists (speech, audiology, occupational and physical therapy), dietitians and social workers.
 Families can expect to spend approximately three hours in the clinic.